SeanLee97/AnglE/docs/notes/tutorial.rst

 AnglE provides a `CorrelationEvaluator <https://angle.readthedocs.io/en/latest/notes/evaluation.html#spearman-and-pearson-correlation>`_ to evaluate the performance of sentence embeddings.

-For convenience, we have processed the `PubMedQA <https://huggingface.co/datasets/qiaojin/PubMedQA/viewer/pqa_labeled>`_ pqa_labeled subset data into the `DatasetFormats.A` format and made it available in `WhereIsAI/pubmedqa-test-angle-format-a <https://huggingface.co/datasets/WhereIsAI/pubmedqa-test-angle-format-a>`_ for evaluation purposes.
+For convenience, we have processed the `PubMedQA <https://huggingface.co/datasets/qiaojin/PubMedQA/viewer/pqa_labeled>`_ pqa_labeled subset data into the Format A format (text1, text2, label) and made it available in `WhereIsAI/pubmedqa-test-angle-format-a <https://huggingface.co/datasets/WhereIsAI/pubmedqa-test-angle-format-a>`_ for evaluation purposes.

 The following code shows how to evaluate the trained `pubmed-angle-base-en` model: